3rd Alpine Winter Conference on Medicinal and Synthetic Chemistry

 GENENTECH, South San Francisco, United States Read more

 Dr Christian NILEWSKI

 Christian Nilewski conducted his undergraduate studies at the University of Dortmund and the University of Münster in Germany.
 A synthetic organic chemist by training, he received his PhD in 2011 from ETH Zurich (Switzerland) under the supervision of Prof. Dr. Erick M. Carreira and conducted postdoctoral studies with Prof. K. C. Nicolaou at The Scripps Research Institute (La Jolla, California) and Rice University (Houston, Texas).
-Dr. Nilewski started his career as a Medicinal Chemist in 2014 at eFFECTOR Therapeutics in San Diego, California, where he was involved in several oncology drug discovery projects and contributed to the design and discovery of first-in-class small molecule inhibitors of eukaryotic initiation factors eIF4A (eFT226/zotatifin, currently in Phase 1) and eIF4E (currently undergoing preclinical development in collaboration with Pfizer).
-In 2019, Dr. Nilewski joined Genentech in South San Francisco, California, as a Scientist in the Small Molecule Discovery Chemistry Department.
+Christian started his career as a Medicinal Chemist in 2014 at eFFECTOR Therapeutics in San Diego, California, where he was involved in several oncology drug discovery projects and contributed to the design and discovery of first-in-class small molecule inhibitors of eukaryotic initiation factors eIF4A (eFT226/zotatifin) and eIF4E (currently undergoing preclinical development in collaboration with Pfizer).
+In 2019, Christian joined Genentech in South San Francisco, California, as a Senior Scientist in the Small Molecule Discovery Chemistry Department.